Last Updated on December 3, 2024

 Breakdown cover

 Breakdown cover is an optional add-on that can be included in a car insurance policy or purchased separately from a provider.
-It provides assistance and support in the event of a breakdown or failure.
+It provides assistance and support in the event of vehicle breakdown or failure.

 If the insured vehicle breaks down or won’t start, the breakdown cover provider will typically send out a specialist to try to fix the problem at the roadside.
 If the vehicle cannot be repaired, the provider may arrange for it to be towed to a nearby garage for repairs.
 Although this can depend on the level of breakdown cover.